-When an adjudicator has been appointed, both parties will be notified, in writing, by the appointing body.
+When an adjudicator has been appointed, both parties will be notified in writing.
 They will be told who the adjudicator is, and advised that the adjudicator will contact both parties directly.
 The adjudicator will invite both parties to give their personal views as to what the dispute is about and what decision they think the adjudicator should reach.
 This will usually take the form of brief written statements.
 The adjudicator will consider the written and verbal statements put forward by the parties.
-The adjudicator may require to inspect the works and to put questions directly to the parties.
+He may require to inspect the works and to put questions directly to the parties.